bengarrett/RetroTxt/docs/options.md

 ### Apply RetroTxt to any local text files

 Web browsers can load and display documents stored in a computer file system using the [`file:///`](file:///) protocol.
-With this option checked the web extension runs in the background.
+With this option checked the WebExtension runs in the background.
 It applies RetroTxt to all text files that are served using the [`file:///`](file:///) protocol, allowing you to use RetroTxt as an offline NFO, ANSI and ASCII viewer.

 ### Apply RetroTxt to any downloaded text files

-With this option, the web extension will monitor all your file downloads to attempt to apply RetroTxt to all saved text.
+With this option, the WebExtension will monitor all your file downloads to attempt to apply RetroTxt to all saved text.
 It is the browser that determines which files are binary or text so the results could be wrong.

 Firefox does not support the feature.